 OOo has a general set of keyboard shortcuts, available in all components, and a component-specific set directly related to the work of that component (Writer, Calc, Impress, Draw, and Base).
-This appendix lists the general set.
-For component-specific shortcuts, see the relevant component guide.
+This appendix lists some of the most common general shortcuts.
+For component-specific shortcuts, see the relevant component guide or the OOo Help.